katarinamayer/jellyfish/README.md

 ### Lingering Issues
 - FIXED, pingall now reaches all hosts. ~~After some research and a lot of headache, I've discovered that Mininet does not work well with cycles in a graph, which is why it's dropping packets.~~ Manually specified 10.0.X.X IP addresses and added stp and failMode params to addSwitch() calls.
 - FIXED, wrote a script with tests.
 Call script using ``` source ``` command in Mininet CLI. ~~Iperf tests with multiple hosts at a time (via script).
 Could add logic to Mininet startup in jellyfish_network.py script but this does not work with the remote controller since Mininet startup is handled by ripl.~~
+- Run POX controller from within repository folder.
+- There may be an issue in get_route() in ripl/ripl/routing.py.
+Check on this.

 ### Progress Achieved
 - Built and tested custom Jellyfish topo and network.
 Our network is based on topology described in [Jellyfish: Networking Data Centers Randomly](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final82.pdf).